 17. Mosaiq Multicultural Festival

 During the Mosaiq Multicultural Festival, downtown Moncton is filled with the smells, tastes, sounds, and sights from around the world.
 You can connect with your roots, or learn about new cultures during these two jam packed days of events.
-September 6, 2025
+February to December 2026

 18 Explore Caseley Park